MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-to-combine-receipts.md

 ---
-title: How to Combine Receipts | Microsoft Docs
+title: Combine Receipts on a Single Invoice
-description: If you want to invoice more than one purchase receipt at a time, you can use the Combine Receipts function.
+description: 'If you want to invoice more than one purchase receipt at a time, you can use the Combine Receipts function.'
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
+ms.search.form: '136, 145, 146'
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 83b2e9c488a429603158d800e9c7e7b96be3bd8b
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
-ms.locfileid: "6435126"
 ---
 # <a name="combine-receipts-on-a-single-invoice"></a>Combine Receipts on a Single Invoice